While struggling as a professional singer and actress AND single mother of two boys, there was one thing I feared becoming: A statistic.

 I didn't give up.
 Instead, I worked incessantly on improving myself, becoming better skilled and was committed to making it work.

 I became obsessed with learning everything I could about entrepreneurship and how to sell my products.
-I discovered the fascinating content, books and sales training of my mentor, Grant Cardone, and made it my mission to learn everything I could about the sales process and adopted a newfound mindset about money along the way.
+I made it my mission to learn everything I could about the sales process and adopted a newfound mindset about money along the way.

 The transformation I was experiencing inspired me to mentor single moms on how to transition from poverty and government assistance into entrepreneurship.